touchHLE/touchHLE/README.md

 As an HLE, touchHLE is radically different from a low-level emulator (LLE) like QEMU.
 The only code the [emulated CPU](https://github.com/merryhime/dynarmic) executes is the app binary and [a handful of libraries](touchHLE_dylibs/); touchHLE takes the place of iPhone OS and provides its own implementations of the system frameworks (Foundation, UIKit, OpenGL ES, OpenAL, etc).

-The goal of this project is to run games from the early days of iOS.
-Only iPhone/iPod touch apps for iPhone OS 2.x have been tested so far.
-Modern/64-bit iOS app support is explicitly a non-goal, and support for apps that aren't games is unlikely to be prioritized due to the complexity.
-On the other hand, it's likely that we'll attempt to support apps for some newer 32-bit versions (especially 3.x and 4.x) and the iPad in future. iPhone OS 1.x support might be attempted also.
-Currently [only three apps are supported](APP_SUPPORT.md).
-The list will surely grow with time. :)
+The goal of this project is to run games from the early days of iOS:

+* Currently: iPhone and iPod touch apps for iPhone OS 2.x.
+[Three of these are known to work](APP_SUPPORT.md), and of course we are trying to make that list longer. :)
+* Next: iPhone OS 3.0 support.
+* Longer term: iPhone OS 3.1, iPad apps (iPhone OS 3.2), iOS 4.x, …
+* Never: 64-bit iOS.

+Support for apps that aren't games isn't a priority: it's more complex and less fun.

 Visit our homepage! <https://touchhle.org/>